-- the FMP reference number; - · full name and address:

-- the address of the site or place where the offence was committed; - an explanation why the proposed penalty should not be imposed.
+- the FMP notice of intent reference number; - full name and address: - the address of the site or place where the offence was committed; - an explanation why the proposed penalty should not be imposed.

 We will consider any representations, and make a decision on whether we intend to impose a FMP at the earliest practicable time but in any event within 6 months of receiving the representation (or a longer period if agreed with the responsible person).
-If we decide to impose the FMP we will serve a final FMP notice.
-If we decide not to impose the FMP we will confirm this in writing.
+If we decide to impose the FMP, we will serve a FMP final notice.
+If we decide not to impose the FMP, we will confirm this in writing.